 #33: Copper Red Long Layers with Curtain Bangs

 Long layers with curtain bangs are a great option for women wanting to add lots of movement throughout their hair.
 The long curtain bangs add layers and face-framing.
 They draw attention and interest towards the face while being able to keep the longer length.
 Opt for a copper hair color for maximum chicness.

 #34: Curtain Fringe on Very Long Hair

 A curtain fringe on very long hair is a great soft look for women.
 This helps add volume and sometimes adds more fullness in front of the face, creating an instant facelift.
 To style your bangs, clip them together and spray with Evo’s She-Bang-A-Bang.
 Let it sit for 5-10 minutes before removing the clip.

 Long curtain bangs are absolutely stunning on curly hair.
-Creating tendrils that fall around the upper face are enough to add balance to curly hair, that flows with the layers.
+Creating tendrils that fall around the upper face is enough to add balance to curly hair, that flows with the layers.
 Ask your stylist to dry cut your bangs because the amount of bounce your curl will jump could be too much.